Our Priorities

 Mission

-The National Basketball Social Justice Coalition is a 501(c)(4) advocacy organization that leads the NBA family’s collaborative efforts to advance social justice and dismantle racial inequality.
-Formed jointly by the NBA, NBPA, and NBCA in 2020, the Coalition leverages the game of basketball’s influence to promote policy (advocate for federal, state, and local laws advancing racial and social justice), build strategic partnerships (facilitate collective impact), and empower action (support player, team and NBA-wide advocacy).
+The National Basketball Social Justice Coalition is a 501(c)(4) advocacy organization that leads the NBA family’s efforts to advance social justice.
+Formed jointly by the NBA, NBPA, and NBCA in 2020, the Coalition leverages the game of basketball’s influence to promote policy, build strategic partnerships, and empower action in NBA markets across the nation.

 How do we do the work?
 We ACT: